wradlib/wradlib-notebooks/notebooks/georeferencing/georef.md

 import matplotlib as mpl
-import matplotlib.pyplot as plt import numpy as np import wradlib as wrl import xarray as xr import xradar as xd from matplotlib.patches import Rectangle
+import matplotlib.pyplot as plt import wradlib as wrl import xradar as xd from matplotlib.patches import Rectangle